gio-del/ODC-Challenges-CTF/writeups/reversing/revmemp/README.md

 The issue of this function is that the random number generator is seeded with a constant value, so the flag is always the same and we can easily find it by just executing the snippet above and printing the flag.

 This is what the [flag_cracker.c](flag_cracker.c) file does.

+## Alternative Solution

+The binary implements some anti-debugging technique.
+First the init function use ptrace to check for debuggers and then there is another function in the main that is called multiple times to check for debuggers.
+I patched the binary for both the init and checking function and basically the challenge became the same as [revmem](../revmem)